codemilan/fcfinder-en/README.md

 Web File Manager For The Rails
 Integrated in ckeditor and TinyMCE with File Explorer you can use as a quick and simple way.

+Fdfinder is English version of Fcfinder (I'm still translating and setting all the things around)

 ![Arayuzu](https://raw.githubusercontent.com/furkancelik/fcfinder/master/screenshots/fcfinder_interface.png)

 ## Requirements